Greenland: Government

+Administrative divisions

+Formerly consisting of three counties comprising a total of 18 municipalities, Greenland abolished these in 2009 and has since been divided into large territories known as "municipalities" (kommuneqarfiit, kommuner): Sermersooq ("Much Ice") around the capital Nuuk and also including all East Coast communities; Kujalleq ("South") around Cape Farewell; Qeqqata ("Centre") north of the capital along the Davis Strait; Qeqertalik ("The one with islands") surrounding Disko Bay; and Avannaata ("Northern") in the northwest; the latter two having come into being as a result of the Qaasuitsup municipality, one of the original four, being partitioned in 2018.
+The northeast of the island composes the unincorporated Northeast Greenland National Park.
+Pituffik Space Base is also unincorporated, an enclave within Avannaata municipality.
+As a territorial concession granted to the United States in perpetuity, it is administered by the United States Space Force.
+During its construction, there were as many as 12,000 American residents but in recent years the number has been below 1,000.

 Military

+Greenland does not have its own military.
+As a territory of Denmark, the Danish military is responsible for Greenland's defence and the island is within the area overseen by the NATO military alliance.
+The Joint Arctic Command is the Danish military branch responsible for Greenland.
+It includes several patrol ships, maritime patrol aircraft, helicopters, and the elite Sirius Dog Sled Patrol.
+The Danish military has personnel based at Nuuk, Kangerlussuaq, Daneborg, Station Nord, Mestersvig, Grønnedal, and a liaison detachment at Thule Air Base.

-Several American and Danish military bases are located in Greenland, including Thule Air Base, which is home to the United States Space Force's global network of sensors providing missile warning, space surveillance and space control to North American Aerospace Defense Command (NORAD).
-Elements of the sensor systems are commanded and controlled variously by Space Delta's 2, 4, and 6.
+There is also one United States military base in Greenland: Pituffik Space Base (previously Thule Air Base), which is home to the United States Space Force's global network of sensors providing missile warning, space surveillance and space control to North American Aerospace Defence Command (NORAD).
+Elements of the sensor systems are commanded and controlled variously by Space Deltas 2, 4, and 6.
+Formerly there had been several U.S. bases in Greenland.
+The 1951 Greenland Defense Agreement allowed the United States to keep its military bases there, and to establish new bases with the consent of Greenland and Denmark, if deemed necessary by NATO.

 In 1995, a political scandal in Denmark occurred after a report revealed the government had given tacit permission for nuclear weapons to be located in Greenland, in contravention of Denmark's 1957 nuclear-free zone policy.
 The United States built a secret nuclear powered base, called Camp Century, in the Greenland ice sheet.
 On 21 January 1968, a B-52G, with four nuclear bombs aboard as part of Operation Chrome Dome, crashed on the ice of the North Star Bay while attempting an emergency landing at Thule Air Base.
 The resulting fire caused extensive radioactive contamination.
 One of the H-bombs remains lost.